Google is building the largest warehouse of knowledge in human history – and it’s doing it with your help.

 Since people don’t change, your responsibility as a content writer and blogger is to focus on the people, not the system.
 The question to ask yourself is, “am I giving people exactly what they want?”
 When someone’s search queries are for “omg kittens,” does your web page in the search result give them what they’re really looking for?

 If your content isn’t generating organic search traffic and rankings for you, change it.
 It could be possible that you’re not meeting the user’s needs.

 1).
-Human content optimization: Optimizing content for humans – not search engines – should be your #1 priority.
+Human content optimization: Optimizing content for humans – not major search engines – should be your #1 priority.
 The reason why I’ve been successful at content marketing and just exceeded over 700,000 visitors to QuickSprout.com every month, after 8 years, is because I’m focused (almost obsessed) on delivering value to my readers.